 This annual event has a charmingly old-fashioned feel to it.
 The Hometown Christmas Stationary Parade will march through the streets of Saint Ignace, showing off carolers in costume and festive floats for all to enjoy with a cup of hot cocoa in hand.

-This vibrant city is full of holly jolly holiday-themed events, pop-ups, and parties to partake in.
-Campus Martius Park has one of the best ice-skating rinks in the state.
+This vibrant city is full of holly, jolly holiday-themed events, pop-ups, and parties to partake in.
+Campus Martius Park has one of the best ice skating rinks in the state.
 It’s open until midnight and boasts the breathtaking Detroit Christmas tree as a backdrop.
-Playground Detroit offers a pop-up market for fulfilling all your gift giving needs, with goods made by local artists and creators.
+Playground Detroit offers a pop-up market for fulfilling all your gift-giving needs with goods made by local artists and creators.

 Feast on fine fare inside Lumen’s Igloos at Beacon Park or visit Sippin Santa at The Skip for Christmas cocktails that really go all out.
-A drive down Lake Shore Drive is a sight to behold with some of the fanciest abodes in town all decked out with holiday displays.
+A drive down Lake Shore Drive is a sight to behold, with some of the fanciest abodes in town all decked out with holiday displays.

 The Town of Christmas, Michigan

-That’s right, folks – there’s actually a tiny town in Michigan named Christmas!
+That’s right, folks – there’s a tiny town in Michigan named Christmas!
 Aside from its telling title, there are so many merry reasons to head here for the holidays.
 Every business in town touts a Santa Claus theme which is adorably kitschy all the time and even more magical in December.
 You might think you’ve stumbled into the set for a Hallmark movie.

 The 35-foot tall Santa is only one of many claims to Christmas fame here.
 The Yule Log Resort is the picture-perfect place to spend some spirited time in a winter wonderland.
 Be sure to mail some Christmas cards from town and take advantage of that extra special postmark.
-There’s plenty of snow in this part of Michigan, which makes it a super fun time to try snowmobiling in the Upper Peninsula!
+There’s plenty of snow in this part of Michigan, making it a super fun time to try snowmobiling in the Upper Peninsula!

 Olde World Canterbury Village in Lake Orion